Liver flukes: Clonorchis, Opisthorchis, and Metorchis

 - Jeong YY, Kang HK, Kim JW, et al. MR imaging findings of clonorchiasis.
 Korean J Radiol 2004; 5:25.

-- Drugs for Parasitic Infections, The Medical Letter, 2010.
+- Drugs for Parasitic Infections, 3rd Ed, The Medical Letter, New Rochelle, NY 2013.

 - Jong EC, Wasserheit JN, Johnson RJ, et al. Praziquantel for the treatment of Clonorchis/Opisthorchis infections: report of a double-blind, placebo-controlled trial.
 J Infect Dis 1985; 152:637.